 Long famous as a trout stream, the Brule also is noted for canoeing and the “wild” beauty of its scenery.

 Erected 1969 by Wisconsin State Historical Society.
 (Marker Number 170.)

 Topics and series.
 This historical marker is listed in these topic lists: Exploration • Industry & Commerce • Native Americans • Waterways & Vessels.
 In addition, it is included in the Wisconsin Historical Society series list.

 Location.
 46° 32.988′ N, 91° 35.17′ W. Marker is in Brule, Wisconsin, in Douglas County.
 Marker is at the intersection of U.S. 2 and Ranger Road, on the right when traveling east on U.S. 2.
 Marker is located in the Brule River Rest Area.
 Touch for map.
 Marker is in this post office area: Brule WI 54820, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 15 miles of this marker, measured as the crow flies.
 Daniel Greysolon Sieur Dulhut (about 300 feet away, measured in a direct line); Evergreen Park Cottage Sanatorium (approx. 5.9 miles away); Brule-St. Croix Portage (approx. 14.8 miles away); The Brule St. Croix Portage (approx. 14.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 17, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 435 times since then and 35 times this year.
+It was originally submitted on August 17, 2012, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 463 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 17, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.